-There is no provision in the Company's Bye-Laws giving the Board the right to decide on share repurchases or to issue new shares.
-Yet, there are two existing general mandates in place that give the Board the power to repurchase shares of the Company which shall not be more than 10% of the aggregate nominal amount of the issued share capital of the Company and the power to issue, allot and dispose of shares of the Company not exceeding the aggregate of 30% of the issued share capital of the Company on the date of the resolution.
-These general mandates were granted to the Board in the Company's annual general meeting held on 16 May 2018 and are valid until the earlier of the date of the next annual general meeting or otherwise revoked or determined by shareholders at a general meeting of the Company.
+There are two existing general mandates in place that give the Board the power to repurchase shares of the Company which shall not be more than 10% of the aggregate nominal amount of the issued share capital of the Company and the power to issue, allot and dispose of shares of the Company not exceeding the aggregate of 30% of the issued share capital of the Company on the date of the resolution.
+These general mandates were granted to the Board in the Company's annual general meeting held on 15 May 2019 and are valid until the earlier of the date of the next annual general meeting or otherwise revoked or determined by shareholders at a general meeting of the Company.
+The provision in the Company's Bye-Law 2 and Bye-Law 3 giving the Board the right to issue new shares and to purchase its shares.